The previous names:

 Old Street Lights

-This clock informs when the lamps will be lit tonight.
+This clock indicates when the lamps will be lit tonight.
+(Left) the old clock, (right) today's clock.

 This part of the street after the reconstruction in 2009.
 The old-fashioned lampposts and the cobbled pavement create the atmosphere of the Old Brest-Litovsk.